Public Media (PMMA)

 This course provides an overview of the use of business and entrepreneurial skills to drive social change.
 Students will analyze different definitions of social entrepreneurship, examine the fundamental theories and frameworks of social entrepreneurship, and engage with current debates around social change.
 Social ventures around the New York City area will be used as case studies of sustainable solutions to social problems.

-THIS COURSE TAKES PLACE OFF CAMPUS AT WNYC STUDIOS (Varick St in Hudson Square)**> From newscasts to feature reporting, serial programming to podcasting, students in this course will learn how to produce journalism for a variety of audio platforms.
-Class will focus on how to report on and craft a compelling, attention-holding narrative no matter the form.
-The course will touch on all of the fundamentals – from how to gather quality audio, to strong interview techniques, to writing for the ear to vocal performance.
+THIS COURSE TAKES PLACE OFF CAMPUS AT WNYC STUDIOS (Varick Street in Hudson Square, Manhattan).
+From spot news to feature reporting, students in this course will learn how to produce audio journalism with public media values.
+The class will focus on how to craft and report compelling, attention-holding narratives.
+The course will cover the fundamentals of strong audio journalism, including quality sound gathering, strong interview techniques, writing for the ear, and authentic vocal delivery.

 This class will blend theories of digital media and journalism with journalistic practice and the development of skills related to both understanding and translating big data.
 This emerging discipline touches on information and interactivity design, mapping, graphing, animation tools, and data analysis.
 In this class, we will apply these interdisciplinary areas of study to the practices of reporting and editing as they relate to gathering, analyzing, and visualizing interactive data-driven stories.
 We will focuses not only on official journalism, but also include awareness-raising efforts by advocacy/civic groups.

 PMMA 6104.
 Alternative and Advocacy Journalism.
 (3 Credits)